How Seasonal Changes, Even in the Spring, Affect My Anxiety

 | 3 min read

-Each year, it comes as a surprise to me.
-All of the sudden, I'm feeling overwhelmed and anxious out of my mind – and I think to myself, "What's happening to me?"
+Each year, it comes as a surprise.
+All of the sudden, I'm feeling overwhelmed and anxious out of my mind, and I think to myself, "What's happening to me?"
 And then I remember...”oh yeah, it's the beginning of spring.”

-I know that when someone struggles with Seasonal Affective Disorder, they usually start to feel down in the fall and winter and then they begin to feel better in the spring.
-For me, my mental health always feels at its worse around November and December, then I'm fine the rest of the winter.
-Then my mental health plummets again in the beginning of spring, and I'm feeling better by the end of April into May and during the summer, even into the fall.
+When someone struggles with Seasonal Affective Disorder, they usually start to feel down in the fall and winter, and they begin to feel better in the spring.
+My mental health always feels at its worse around November and December, then I'm fine the rest of the winter.
+My mental health then plummets again in the beginning of spring, and I'm feeling better by the end of April into May and throughout the summer into the fall.

-But there's something about November and March that hit me hard.
-And the thing is that seasonal changes – and that means any seasonal changes, not just in the winter – can affect some people's mental health.
-And that's because, I don't know about you, but change is one of my top anxiety triggers, even if the change is good.
+There's something about November and March that hit me hard.
+Seasonal changes – and that means any seasonal changes, not only the winter – can affect some people's mental health.
+Change is one of my top anxiety triggers, even if the change is good.

 For instance, whenever I've started a new job – even when I'm so excited about the new adventure – I am an anxious mess for at least a couple weeks.
 The same goes for when the seasons change.
-Your daily activities may change as the days grow warmer, so it's normal that you may have a bit of an adjustment period for that as well.
+My daily activities may change as the days grow warmer, so it's normal that I may have a bit of an adjustment period for that as well.

 "While it can be refreshing to be able to spend more time outdoors and do different activities, it’s still a change our minds and bodies must adjust to."